Call for Applications

 II.
 Selection Process Stage 1:

-• Applications must be made and paid for using this TryBooking link
+• Applications must be made and paid for using the Humanitix link

-• Submission of a Video recording (DVD, USB drive or streaming video) showing the performance of one aria (from opera or oratorio) and one Art Song/Lied by the applicant; the two items shall be in different languages.
+• Submission of a Video recording (DVD, USB drive or streaming video) showing the performance of one aria (from opera or oratorio) and one Art Song/Lied (to be sung in original language) by the applicant; the two items shall be in different languages.

-• In this performance the singer must sing either with live or recorded accompaniment (no unaccompanied performances will be accepted).
+• In this performance the singer must sing either with live or recorded piano accompaniment

 • Submission of a Curriculum Vitae outlining previous musical/vocal training and experience.